ZawMT/yoobee803/Week07/activity01/README.md

 ```

 Meaning:
-TP (Sick) — predicted as Sick, actually Sick
+TP (Sick) — predicted as Sick, actually Sick.
-TN (Healthy) — predicted as Healthy, and it was really Healthy
+TN (Healthy) — predicted as Healthy, and it was really Healthy.
-FP (Sick) — predicted as Sick, but it was actually Healthy
+FP (Sick) — predicted as Sick, but it was actually Healthy.
-FN (Healthy) — predicted as Healthy, but actually Sick
+FN (Healthy) — predicted as Healthy, but actually Sick.